albar965/albar965.github.io/littlenavmap-faq.md

 #### Aircraft display on the map freezes when using MSFS [**▲**](#top) [🔗](#active-pause) {#active-pause}

+**Note: This issue was fixed with the MSFS SU12 beta update.**

-This is a known issue in MSFS introduced with SU11.
+This is an issue in MSFS introduced with SU11.

 The function active pause in MSFS breaks the connection and does not allow to reconnect even when restarting *Little Navmap*.
 Use the key `Esc` for normal pause or click the toolbar button for pause to avoid problems.